DuckyShine004/chat-app-python/README.md

    ```sh
    python -m src.server.server
    ```
-7. In a new terminal, run the client by executing
+7. In a new terminal with the activated virtual environment, run the client by executing
    ```sh
    python main.py
    ```